 Challenge Completed: A book written by someone under 30

 I was all about the YA novels this month and I don’t really know why, but it made for quick reading.
 I quite liked John’s honest writing in The Fault in our Stars, which is why I chose to read Looking for Alaska.
 It is about a group of teenagers at boarding school and how they deal with the passing of one of their own.
-The writing was as good as his other work and I thought it was an interesting but necessary topic for a young adult novel.
+The writing is as good as his other work and I think it’s an interesting but necessary topic for a young adult novel.

 Hayley’s Rating: 3 out of 5 stars